Type (designation)

-The word "type" followed by a number is a common way to name a weapon or product in a production series, similar in meaning to "mark".
-"Type" was used extensively by the Japanese and Chinese militaries beginning in the 1920s, and is still in current use by the militaries of both nations.
+The word "type" followed by a number or letter is a common way to name a device or product in a production series, similar in meaning to "mark".
+"Type" (or similar translations) was used extensively by the Japanese and Chinese institutions (notably their militaries) beginning in the 1920s, and is still in use in both nations.
 The United Kingdom uses a type number system for much of their military equipment.
 Many other nations use the word "type" to designate products in a series.

 Japan

+The Imperial Japanese Navy (IJN) and Army (IJA) began using Type-Number Systems in the early 1920s, to designate armaments accepted for production, and Type-Letter Systems for classes of armament.